 Trungpa Rinpoche was a close dharma brother of Thrangu Rinpoche, and that long close friendship was the inspiration for Thrangu Rinpoche’s search for this lost spiritual song found in 2006.
 This teaching of four talks was translated by David Karma Choephel.

-The complete teaching in book form will be published by Shambhala Publications in August or 2020 as The Harmony of the View which includes two more teachings of Thrangu Rinpoche.
+The complete teaching in book form at this website called The Harmony of the View which includes two more teachings of Thrangu Rinpoche.

 This product was added to our catalog on Tuesday 15 September, 2020.